cregox/cregox.github.io/drafts/brave.md

 in short:

-it's that the best browser.
+it's the best browser today.

 forget freaking trendy [[privacy](/privacy)] (not even tor will give you that) or getting insignificant pay for terrible ads...

-it rocks because it works great everywhere, it's fast (because it blocks [[ads](/ads)]), fully [[OSS](/oss)], and sustainable!
+it rocks because it works great everywhere, it's fast (because it blocks [[ads](/ads)]), fully [[OSS](/oss)], and sustainable (for whatever [that](/ahoxus) means)!

-main complain: it was hard to migrate from chrome... it uses chromium, so i thought it should offer some easier way, connecting to google to import or something... anyway, turn off the ads, learn to be online (in public), and enjoy it.
+main complain: it was hard to migrate from chrome... it uses chromium, so i thought it should offer some easier way, connecting to google to import or something... i ended up doing manually and little by little.

+anyway, turn off the brave ads, learn to be online/public (because there's no such thing as online privacy, ultimately*), and enjoy it.

+* unless you really know how feds and hankers can find you and live completely outside "the system"... but keep in mind there's hardly any good reason to go full [[snowden](/snowden)] (in short, he was probably dumb).